Justices say law on offensive trademarks is unconstitutional - News 12 Now

-WASHINGTON (AP) — The Supreme Court on Monday struck down part of a law that bans offensive trademarks in a ruling that is expected to help the Washington Redskins in their legal fight over the team name.
+WASHINGTON (AP) — The Supreme Court on Monday struck down part of a law that bans offensive trademarks, ruling in favor of an Asian-American rock band called the Slants and giving a major boost to the Washington Redskins in their separate legal fight over the team name.

-The justices ruled that the 71-year-old trademark law barring disparaging terms infringes free speech rights.
+The justices were unanimous in saying that the 71-year-old trademark law barring disparaging terms infringes free speech rights.

-The ruling is a victory for the Asian-American rock band called the Slants, but the case was closely watched for the impact it would have on the separate dispute involving the Washington football team.
+“It offends a bedrock First Amendment principle: Speech may not be banned on the ground that it expresses ideas that offend,” Justice Samuel Alito said in his opinion for the court.

 Slants founder Simon Tam tried to trademark the band name in 2011, but the U.S. Patent and Trademark Office denied the request on the ground that it disparages Asians.
 A federal appeals court in Washington later said the law barring offensive trademarks is unconstitutional.